Sinonasal mucosal melanoma

 DIAGNOSIS: 1.
 Nasal mass, biopsy: Malignant melanoma.

 Sinonasal mucosal melanoma is a distinct subtype of malignant melanoma.
-They are rare lesions accounting for <5% of sinonasal tumours and <1% of malignant melanomas.
+They are rare lesions accounting for <5% of sinonasal tumors and <1% of malignant melanomas.

 They arise in the nasal cavity more commonly than in the paranasal sinuses (with maxillary sinus being the most common).